MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/index.md

 ## Azure landing zone architecture

 An Azure landing zone is for all deployment types.
-You should use it if you're onboarding one application to Azure or managed a complex application portfolio.
-The Azure landing zone conceptual architecture (*see figure 1) represents an approach.
-The architecture sets a direction for your approach.
-As you design and implement your Azure landing zone, you should [tailor the architecture to meet your requirements](./tailoring-alz.md).
+You should use it if you're onboarding one application to Azure or managing a complex application portfolio.
+The Azure landing zone conceptual architecture (*see figure 1*) represents best practices.
+It consists of platform landing zones and application landing zones.
+You should use it as a starting point and then [tailor the Azure landing zone implementation to meet your needs](./tailoring-alz.md).

 :::image type="content" source="../enterprise-scale/media/ns-arch-cust-expanded.svg" alt-text="A conceptual architecture diagram of an Azure landing zone." lightbox="../enterprise-scale/media/ns-arch-cust-expanded.svg":::
 *Figure 1: Azure landing zone conceptual architecture.
 Download a [Visio file](https://raw.githubusercontent.com/microsoft/CloudAdoptionFramework/master/ready/enterprise-scale-architecture.vsdx) of this architecture.*